silverware13/Chat/README.txt

 Hey client

 Terminal #1:
-At this point we want to end the connection so we can type "/quit":
+At this point we want to end the connection so we can type "\quit":
-/quit
+\quit

 At this point terminal #1 should have finished running chatclient and terminal #2 should have gone back to awaiting a new connection.
 We have now successfully used the chat client and server.